ignition-devs/ignition-api-8.1-stubs/README.md

 This package contains a collection of [stubs](https://www.python.org/dev/peps/pep-484/) for [`ignition-api/8.1`](https://github.com/ignition-api/8.1).
 These files were generated using `mypy`'s [`stubgen`](https://mypy.readthedocs.io/en/stable/stubgen.html).

-Please note that this work is currently in its Beta stage, so don't hesitate to report any issues.

 ## Installation and usage

 To use ignition-api-stubs, you may install it with `pip`.
 It requires Python 3.6+.